Japanese Knotweed (Polygonum cuspidatum)

 Hyperlipidemic rabbits and hamsters administered polydatin from Polygonum cuspidatum.

 Polydatin produced lipid-lowering effects — reduced total cholesterol, LDL, and triglycerides.
 Animal evidence supports cardiovascular benefit hypothesis.
-Human clinical translation predominantly via resveratrol RCT evidence rather than direct knotweed/polydatin human trials.
+Human clinical translation predominantly via resveratrol clinical trial evidence rather than direct knotweed/polydatin human trials.

 Side effects and drug interactions